huzhenggang/gitskills/README.md

 # gitskills
-creat a new branch is quic $ simple
+creat a new branch is quic  and simple